 A housing and homelessness charity offering specialist advice on a range of housing issues.

 Telephone: 0808 800 4444.
 Monday to Friday 8am to 8pm, and Saturday and Sunday 9am to 5pm

 Provides free, confidential advice and support to anyone worried about debt.
 You can contact them over the telephone or online.

-Available 24 hours a day providing confidential support for people in emotional distress.
-They offer a non judgemental service and can be contacted by telephone, letter, e-mail and mini-com.
-There's also a faceto-face service available at their local branches.
+Available 24 hours a day.
+They provide confidential support for people in emotional distress.
+They offer a non-judgemental service and can be contacted by telephone, letter and e-mail.
+There's also a face-to-face service available at their local branches.

-Offers help to individuals on any issue.
-They provide non-judgemental, confidential support and advice to enable the caller to find ways of coping with a particular problem.
+Offers help to people on any issue.
+They provide non-judgemental, confidential support and advice to help you to find ways of coping with a particular problem.
 They can also be contacted by post and email.
 Helpline opening hours vary.

 They are a charity who provide relationship counselling.
 They can provide counselling over the phone, live chat, webcam or face to face.
 You have to pay a fee to use Relate.
 If you want to contact them with a general enquiry or book an appointment, you will have to find your nearest Relate and give them a call through their website.